Llisha-Bleu/stock-analysis/README.md

 2. Total Volume of each stock for that year
 3. Stock Return

-As mentioned previously, code was refactored to create a version that not only be faster but more efficient at performing the analysis
+As mentioned previously, code was refactored to create a version that not only proved to be much faster but more efficient at performing the analysis. `tickerIndex`, a new variable was used in the code as the index when accessing the various arrays.
+Where refactoring made a difference in the analysis was where it reduces the number of times it looped through the worksheet for the data for each stock.
+It performed the loop only once, and stored the details for each individual stocks (in this case they are 12 stocks) in three (3) arrays - all were indexed at 12 to correlate with the ticker arrays.
+See below:
+1. tickerVolumes(12)
+2. tickerStartingPrices(12)
+3. tickerEndingPrices(12)

+Another loop is then created to loop through four (4) arrays and output the information from the intial step.

 Two analysis was conducted during this research excercise.
 They are:
 1. Comparing the stock performance between 2017 and 2018